dominion-framework/docs/_src/components/components.md

 # Components
-You can take _component_ as 1:1 representation of restfull resource (or business domain).
+You can take _component_ as 1:1 representation of RESTful resource (or business domain).
+Component is designed to implement business logic around resource, connect it with permanent storage and expose API endpoints to manipulate it.

 It's useful to organize components having each in separate folder.
 Lets take `Users` model for example.
 Recommended file organization is:
 ```